SolaceLabs/customer-controlled-region-reference-architectures/gke/README.md

 ##### Default (System)

 By default the pool has three worker nodes (one in each availability zone), and it uses the `n2-standard-2` machine type.
-All of the standard Kubernetes services, as well as the Solace Mission Control Agent, run on these worker nodes.
+All of the standard Kubernetes services, as well as the Mission Control Agent, run on these worker nodes.

 ##### Event Broker Services